dilanleon/parallel-mfx/README.md

 Displays a toggleable list of effects, dry/wet mutes, and effect parameters that update in realtime

 TO DO in (more or less) order:
-- Add bitcrush, delay, chorus (should be EZPZ)
 - Convolution select
 - Finish adding other filter modes
 - Compressor Makeup Gain